-The consolidated financial statements include the financial statements of the Company, and its wholly owned subsidiary company, 13165078 Canada Inc. and TCB (prior to its disposition).
+The consolidated financial statements include the financial statements of the Company, and its wholly owned subsidiary companies, 13165078 Canada Inc. (prior to its dissolution) and TCB (prior to its disposition).
 All significant intercompany balances and transactions have been eliminated upon consolidation.
 Former wholly owned subsidiaries IDVerifact Inc. and FICANEX Technology Inc. amalgamated with the Company on July 1, 2023.
 The financial statements of these entities are also included in the consolidated financial statements prior to the amalgamation.